color-js/color.js/docs/adaptation.md

 in the latter, colors are first adapted to an equal-energy white and then to the destination white in a second step.
-We have only implemented the one-stage CAT, which gived idential results for full adaptation.
+We have only implemented the one-stage CAT, which gived identical results for full adaptation.

 ## Using CATs